 - Facing tiny donk-leads on the flop.

-I observed all 3 of these concepts while watching Upswing coach Ryan Fee play a cash game session he recorded for The Poker Lab.
+I observed these concepts while watching Upswing coach Ryan Fee play a cash game session he recorded for The Poker Lab.

 Let’s dive right in, starting with one of the hottest topics in poker: overbetting.